markroland/path-helper/README.md

 ------

  - Generalize joinPaths to not include dimensions
- - Evaluate need for both cleanPath and simplify
  - Update lineCircleIntersect to work for a circle at any location
  - Improve or remove circleInterceptPoints